eugeniogarcia/hacking/openvas/readme.md

 * Automatic SSL certificates from [Let's Encrypt](https://letsencrypt.org/)
 * A cron that updates daily the NVTs

+We are including in the docker-compose:

+* The management port
+* A volume.
+We need to have the directory `data/openvas` created previously

 To run:

-* Change "example.com" in the following files:
+* Change "www.gz.com" in the following files:
   * [docker-compose.yml](docker-compose.yml)
   * [conf/nginx.conf](conf/nginx.conf)
   * [conf/nginx_ssl.conf](conf/nginx_ssl.conf)